Foreign relations of China: Economic policy

-China increased its standing as a responsible global actor during the worldwide financial crisis of 2007-2008.
+China increased its standing as a responsible global actor during the 2008 financial crisis.
 When Western countries were nearing financial disaster, China created credit for spending on infrastructure.
 This both helped stabilize the global economy and it also provided an opportunity for China to retool its own infrastructure.

-China places a high priority on economic self-sufficiency, particularly in the energy sector and semiconductor industry.
+The Communist Party's Seventeenth National Congress in 2007 made the negotiation of free trade agreements a priority and was further emphasized following a 2015 State Council opinion.
+The pace of China's free trade agreement negotiations has accelerated since 2007.

 China has invested in many infrastructure projects around Eurasia and Africa, including the Eurasian Land Bridge, Sino-Myanmar pipelines and railway and an economic corridor and a port in Pakistan.

+Debt trap allegations

-It also financed Hambantota International Port in Sri Lanka, which drew allegations of debt-trap diplomacy when Sri Lanka defaulted on its loans and China took control of the port for 99 years.
+China financed Hambantota International Port in Sri Lanka, which drew allegations of debt-trap diplomacy when Sri Lanka defaulted on its loans and China took control of the port for 99 years.
 Some western analysts have suggested China's debt-trap diplomacy may hide hegemonic intentions and challenges to states' sovereignty.
-A 2022 Johns Hopkins University study found that contrary to popular narratives regarding Hambantota port, there were no Chinese debt-to-equity swaps, no asset seizures, and no "hidden debt."
+A 2022 study from Johns Hopkins University's China Africa Research Initiative found that contrary to popular narratives regarding Hambantota port, there were no Chinese debt-to-equity swaps, no asset seizures, and no "hidden debt."
 It concluded that "the popular narrative of Sri Lanka getting caught in a Chinese debt-trap has been debunked on many occasions."
 Numerous other academics have also argued that the notion of a Chinese "debt-trap" is false, and have called the allegation a "meme" based on anxiety about China's rise, a function of China-US rivalries rather than reality, and that such allegations of "neo-colonialism" are false or misrepresentations.
 As of 2021, China had not seized the Sri Lankan port or any other asset from another country.